bluzelle/curium/docs/setup/deployaddl.md

     tokens from the validator on the first node the the validator on the second node on the blockchain.

-9. Before the node can be started it must copy the genesis.json file from the first node.
-Return to the new node server and use the secure copy command scp, to copy the genesis file from the first node.
+9. Before the node can be started its' blockchain must be seeded with a genesis.json file from a node already participating in the zone.
+If the node is joining an existing zone, request the the genesis.json file from the owner of the zone and copy it to  the "~/.blzd/config/" directory.

+    If you are the owner of the zone, use the secure copy command "scp", to copy the genesis file from the first node.

-        scp ubuntu@<host>:~/.blzd/config/genesis.json ~/.blzd/config/
+        scp <user>@<host>:~/.blzd/config/genesis.json ~/.blzd/config/

-10. Start the Bluzelle daemon as a background task on the new node
+10. Start the Bluzelle daemon

         blzd start